-Startups come in many forms: Bootstrapped, lifestyle, VC-backed, courting acquisition.
+Tech startups come in many forms: Bootstrapped, lifestyle, VC-backed, courting acquisition.
 And then there are unicorns - privately held tech companies that, through grit, luck, or magic, grow to be worth over $1 billion.
-And I worked at one.

 In my first five years at Outreach, it grew from a team of about 20 to more than 700.
 Taming a unicorn takes a unique approach.
 It's not all rainbows, but if you push through, the experience will give you a whole new approach to business.
-Here's what I learned, year by year.
+Here's a year by year breakdown of what I learned from my time working at one.

 Year 1: Find your five